Plant Species Spotlight – Honeysuckle

 Wouldn’t you love to have a plant species on the property you hunt that meets all the nutritional needs of white-tailed deer?
 Does such a plant even exist?

 Much to many hunters’ surprise, Japanese Honeysuckle is about as close as you’ll get to the perfect plant species that’ll feed deer on a year-round basis.

-Depending on who you ask, honeysuckle is either of the devil, or God’s gift to the deer hunter.
+Depending on who you ask, Japanese Honeysuckle is either of the devil or God’s gift to the deer hunter.

-For starters, honeysuckle is an invasive vine introduced from the orient 1806.
+For starters, Japanese Honeysuckle is an invasive vine introduced from the orient.
 Like a lot of vines and climbing plants, it can quickly choke out native plants and vegetation that may be preferred on the properties you manage.

 However, it is a semi-evergreen that deer will pretty much browse year-round.
 It also provides significant bedding cover as well.
 If you find honeysuckle growing on your property, you may think twice about mowing it down.
 In fact, giving it room to grow and climb just might prove to be a move that’ll put more deer on the properties you hunt this season.